tetrasurfaces/KappashaOS/README.md

 Experimental platform for gaze-reactive interfaces and fractal surface integration, powering the iPhone-shaped fish tank, Fish Eye prototype, and related components.
 This repository is private, with a planned public release.
 It extends the tetra/kappasha workflow (Sierpiński triangles/tetrahedrons, kappasha256 hashing) from the open `tetrasurfaces/tetra` repo, focusing on industrial design (Keyshot rendering, gaze-tracking pixels) and cyberpunk experiments.

 ## Overview
 KappashaOS drives the iPhone-shaped fish tank—a 0.7mm convex glass device with tetra-etched surfaces (15-micron depth at crown, 5-micron at edge), gaze-tracking pixel arrays, and a 60ml water volume with micro-bubble system.
 The Fish Eye prototype (`hardware/proto/fish_eye.py`, `fish_eye_keys.ksp`) is a 50mm fused-silica sphere with SMP iris blades, designed as an autonomous pupil.
+The `hardware/proto/` folder also includes `repo_audit.py` for repo auditing.
 The `software/proto/` folder contains experimental software components (e.g., gaze tracking, corneal etching, clipboard functionality, curvature awareness, intent UI), while `hardware/proto/` includes hardware specifications (e.g., fish tank glass, Fish Eye).
 All components integrate with `tetrasurfaces/tetra`’s core utilities for fractal surfaces and construction monitoring.

 ## Components
 - **`arch_id.py`**: Python script for live Keyshot rendering of the fish tank, applying tetra hashes and dynamic bump maps for gaze-reactive etching.